Dark-Matter-Labs/MaTREEd/project-description.md

   * **Fractions of deciduous and evergreen trees** [%] (`fraction_deciduous`) and (`fraction_evergreen`): percentage of deciduous and evergreen trees of the total number of available trees (`trees_count`).
   * **Tree species** (`tree_species`): the percentages of occurrence of the three most popular tree species, and the percentage of occurrence of all the other tree species (considered together)

 3. The tree carbon stock and sequestration rate for each neighbourhood are computed as the sum of the CO<sub>2</sub> stocked and the CO<sub>2</sub> sequestration rate contributed by each single tree available in the neighbourhood.
-In turn, these are computed using simplified [allometric equations](https://en.wikipedia.org/wiki/Tree_allometry) based on the tree diameter (`diameter`), the `trunk_girth` and the value of the `senescence` attribute - distinguishing between deciduous trees (value `CADUCIFOLIO`) and evergreen trees (value `PERENNIFOLIO`) - as follows:
+In turn, these are computed using simplified [allometric equations](https://en.wikipedia.org/wiki/Tree_allometry) based on the `trunk_girth`, the tree diameter (`diameter`, computed as `trunk_girth/𝜋`) and the value of the `senescence` attribute - distinguishing between deciduous trees (value `CADUCIFOLIO`) and evergreen trees (value `PERENNIFOLIO`) - as follows:

 * **CO<sub>2</sub> stock** [Kg] (`stock`):